ASSESSMENTS

 • Once our team receives your request, they will order the merit profile within one week.

-• Please watch for an email from noreply@remotelink.comIf you do not see it within one week, check your spam.
+• Please watch for an email from noreply@remotelink.comIf you do not see it within one week, please check your spam folder.

 • If you do not receive your merit profile within a week, please get in touch with WIML@ministryleader.net.